FriendlyCaptcha/friendly-challenge/docs/installation.md

 ## 1. Generating a sitekey

-Log in to your Friendly Captcha account and head to the [account page](https://friendlycaptcha.com/account).
+Log in to your Friendly Captcha account and head to the [Applications page](https://app.friendlycaptcha.eu/dashboard).

-Click the `Create Application` button and enter the necessary details.
-Once you have completed this, take note of the `sitekey` value in the _apps_ table, we will need it in the next step.
+Click `Create New Application` and enter the necessary details.
+Once you have completed this, take note of the `sitekey` value under the application nam,e, we will need it in the next step.

+A sitekey always starts with the characters `FC`.

 > If you don't have an account yet, you can create one [here](https://friendlycaptcha.com/signup).